cloudfoundry/cf-mysql-deployment/README.md

 It serves as the reference for the compatible release and stemcell versions.

-This repo takes advantange of new features such as:
+This repo takes advantage of new features such as:

 - [cloud config](https://bosh.io/docs/cloud-config.html)
 - [job links](https://bosh.io/docs/links.html)